exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

         *   **UI Control:** `Radio Buttons` with two options: `Password` and `SSH key file`.
         *   **Action:**
             *   If `Password` is selected, a masked `TextBox` will be displayed for password entry.
 A note will inform the user: "Your password will be safely stored using Rclone’s built-in encryption."
 The UI will **never** handle the plaintext password directly.
 When the user proceeds, the application will:
-                1. Call `rclone obscure` with the provided password via standard input.
-                2. Capture the obscured result from standard output.
-                3. Use this obscured result directly in the non-interactive `rclone config create` command.
+                1. The application will securely store the password using the `CredentialService` in the Windows Credential Manager.
+                2. A reference to this stored credential will be used in the `config.json` file.
             *   If `SSH key file` is selected, a `TextBox` with a "Browse" button will appear for the private key file path, along with an optional masked `TextBox` for a passphrase.
     5.  **"What name should we give this remote?"**
         *   **UI Control:** `TextBox`